Here’s a bucket list of winter activities filled with classic wintertime fun and new and unique ideas for kids and adults.

 Invite the kids to build a blanket fort in their bedrooms or the living room.
 Making a blanket fort is an exciting indoor winter activity for kids of all ages.
 So, grab the fort clips, sheets, and blankets and encourage the kids to build a blanket fort to check this idea off their winter bucket list.

-Painting with winter colors is a lovely way to pass the time in the winter, and it’s also a great way to learn more about the winter and everything that it has to offer.
+Painting with winter colors is a lovely way to pass the time in the winter, and it’s also a great way to learn more about winter and everything it offers.
 Invite children from toddlers to teens to paint with winter colors with these fun ideas–> Winter Art Projects and Painting Ideas.

 Making snowflakes is a crafty winter activity that children of all ages adore.
 Make paper snowflakes, beaded snowflakes, and other winter crafts to check this idea off your winter bucket list.

-Going on a scavenger hunt is as fun to do in the winter as in the spring, summer, and fall.
+Believe it or not, going on a scavenger hunt in the winter is as fun as it is in the spring, summer, and fall.
 So, invite toddlers, preschoolers, kindergarteners, and children of all ages out on a nature scavenger hunt this winter.
 Learn more about this fun and educational winter activity for kids, and grab the printable HERE–> winter scavenger hunt.

-Ring in the new year and celebrate in style with this fun list of New Year’s Traditions and Celebration Ideas–> New Year’s Traditions.
+Ring in the new year and celebrate with this fun list of New Year’s Traditions and Celebration Ideas–> New Year’s Traditions.